 ‘’From that moment on, my role changed as well.
 I went from someone who primarily made art, to someone who primarily facilitated it.
 This change was also the beginning of a huge influx of assignments, events, and activities.’’

 And there were more collectives in the Netherlands that started using these formats.
 Squatting and organizing illegal parties became a national phenomenon, also influenced by the autonomy that came with genres like punk and industrial music.
 It became a sort of blueprint for the arts in general.
 In the 90s, this movement was so substantial that it became a strong competition for the established art institutions.
 It was then that Jos Houweling decided to bring these movements together under the banner of a big manifestation which was of course, as already discussed, Niet de Kunstvlaai.
 Here, all the art that was too alternative for the KunstRai found its rightful place among the abandoned industrial buildings of the Westergasfabriek.
 It was also on this manifestation that art collectives for the first time raised a national voice for the alternative arts, but this wasn’t all for PLANETART.
-In 1995 I started renting an atelier in an old school building straight across from the bathhouse in Hengelo.
+In 1995 I started renting a studio in an old school building straight across from the Bathhouse in Hengelo.
 Once a month on the saturday – and back then this was still quite unique – I hosted an evening full of art that started with a presentation by one or more artists, followed by a performance or exhibition, and a party with DJ ánd VJ as a closer.
-This combination of music, club culture and art arose here on the smallest of scales in my classroom in 1995.
+This combination of music, club culture and art arose here on the smallest of scales in my classroom studio in 1995.
 That was the cornerstone of PLANETART as an art initiative and the natural result of years of networking and collaboration outside of the established galleries.
 From that moment on, my role changed as well.
 I went from someone who primarily made art, to someone who primarily facilitated it.
 This change was also the beginning of a huge influx of assignments, events, and activities.

 It was also because of this that the WorldWide VideoFestival trusted us with the biggest hall in the Melkweg, where we created a jungle of scaffolds and other constructions, combined with thousands of screens that nearly sent our visitors into a psychosis.
-We called it the 200.000 Volts Trash Lab, and it functioned as a background for a strong arsenal of experimental performances, including ones from the fckn’bsrds, René Bosma, and Blank & Jeron.
+We called it the 200.000 Volts Trash Lab, and it functioned as a background for a strong arsenal of experimental performances, including ones from the fckn’bstrds, René Bosma, and Blank & Jeron.

 ‘’The NDR was so impressed by this that they decided to do a documentary on veejaying starring PLANETART as the protagonist.
 The ‘stage’ of that event was a big arena where VJs battled each other with the most outlandish projections.’’

 It was clear: our specialization was video-art on the intersections of entertainment and performance, and this was a big hit with the public.
-Wat started in Innocent in Hengelo and in my small classroom atelier was able to compete with the official channels of the art world.
+Wat started in Innocent in Hengelo and in my small classroom studio was able to compete with the official channels of the art world.
 We were on the frontline of veejaying and holistic art programs, all the while operating from the humble region of Twente.
 Our success wasn’t merely thanks to our strong network.
-Art in general become more democratized, also due to the incredible growth of communication.
+Art in general became more democratized, also due to the incredible growth of communication.
 Back then, despite my strong doubts about the increasing consumerism of the new generations, I invested a lot of energy in providing a stage for all the young, innovative artists that came from the academies.
 Where my generational peers dramatically declared ‘the death of art’, I embraced its fusion with the popular media.
 It was clear to me that the new guard also understood art as a Gesamtkunstwerk; providing a complete experience where objects, sounds, and space meld into one.
 Popular culture and entertainment were part and parcel of this and did not in any way impede on the artistic value of the complex environments that we created during our manifestations.

 Next time we cover the spectacular opening of the social service building by the London Police and Miss Holland, who arrived sitting on a pick-up truck under a parasol, like a true art piece.
 She proved to be a serious challenge for Peter Klashorst.
 Also on the menu: Joost Conijn infiltrates the cycling contest of the Night of Hengelo under the cover of a procession of pimped cars and Caravans, and Wilfried Houjebek confirms the suspicions of every Dutchmen who can think for their own: the Frisians are indeed aliens who have secretly taken over our most northern province.
 All calculations confirm this.